cmark0v/linux_hax/linuxhax.rst

 - ``mplayer`` -old simple and great media player. no GUI, just do mplayer file.mp4 or whatnot
 - ``mpv`` - like mplayer but better
 - ``gimp`` - powerful image editing, old schoool MIT project, shit interface, opens any format basically
+- ``ibus`` - this is a package for controlling advanced input methods that are a lot more than a change of layout; like Chinese, Korean,
 - ``xviewer`` -seems to be the version of xv/xview available in modern ubuntu? stupid name